63a16d97ea4816a7f854483da5031469/Data-Structure/Note-Easy to make mistakes.md

 ##Easy to make mistakes

+* When functions get parameters, we need to consider the extreme cases. (null, 0, memory status.)

 * Before using the array (it is an object), we need to check the whether this array (object) is null.

 		int[] arr2=null;